 The Birth Injury Lawyers Group awards a $2,500 scholarship to a college student affected by cerebral palsy.
 The deadline to submit applications is June 15, 2021.
 If you wish to be considered for our $2,500 scholarship, you must meet the following criteria: You must be a college student who has been diagnosed with cerebral palsy; You must be accepted to a four-year college or university; You must have a GPA of 2.5 or more; You must agree to abide by our Terms and Conditions; Finally, you must write and submit an essay answering this question: How has cerebral palsy affected your educational goals and how will the scholarship money help you in reaching your academic goals?
 The deadline to apply for the Cerebral Palsy Scholarship is June 15, 2022 and the winner will be contacted via email and/or phone in August 2022.
 See website for more details.

 Angela Byrde Scholarship

-The Angela Byrde Scholarship was established by the Khraishi family to honour the late Angela Byrde, whose compassion and generosity toucerd people aroundd her wherever she went, including in her profession as a nurse.
+The Angela Byrde Scholarship was established by the Khraishi family to honour the late Angela Byrde, whose compassion and generosity touched people around her wherever she went, including in her profession as a nurse.
 Each grant is valued at $1000.00.
 This is open to Newfoundland and Labrador residents who have been diagnosed with a blood cancer and are currently attending post-secondary institutes in Canada.
-Successful candidates wil have demonstrated an ongoing volunteer commitment to causes that are important to them.
-The scholarship supports post-secondary accademic endeavors and recognizes the personal triumphs of exemplary students who have been diagnosed with blood cancer.
-Deadline is May 31, 2021.
-To apply for the scholarship please email firstname.lastname@example.org
+Successful candidates will have demonstrated an ongoing volunteer commitment to causes that are important to them.
+The scholarship supports post-secondary academic endeavors and recognizes the personal triumphs of exemplary students who have been diagnosed with blood cancer.
+For questions or to apply for the scholarship please email email@example.com

 Building Brighter Futures Scholarships Program for Indigenous students who are enrolled in post-secondary programs